FeizaiYiHao/verus/source/docs/guide/src/nonlinear_bitvec.md

 ### Details/Limitations
 - This can be used only with **int** parameters.
 - Formulas that involve inequalities are not supported.
 - Function calls in the formulas are treated as uninterpreted functions.
-If a function definition is important for the proof, you should unfold the definition of the function in the proof functions `requires` clause.
+If a function definition is important for the proof, you should unfold the definition of the function in the proof function's `requires` clause.
-- `/` Division is not yet supported.
+- Division is not yet supported.

 #### Workarounds for limitations
 (TODO: Please add inline source code examples)

-- Since it is only with `int`, users need to check bounds when they want to prove properties about bounded integers.
+- Since these proofs only support `int`, you need to include explicit bounds when you want to prove properties about bounded integers.
 One example of this is at `source/rust_verify/examples/integer_ring/integer_ring_bound_check.rs`.
-- To work around the lack of support for inequalities and division you can sometimes add additional variables to the formulas.
+- To work around the lack of support for inequalities and division, you can sometimes add additional variables to the formulas.
 One example of this is at `source/rust_verify/examples/integer_ring/integer_ring.rs, line 115: multiple_offsed_mod_gt_0_int`.

 ### Examining the encoding
 Singular queries will be logged to the directory specified with `--log-dir` (which defaults to `.verus-log`) in a separate file with a `.singular` suffix.
 You can directly run Singular on this file.
 For example, `Singular .verus-log/root.singular --q`.
-The output `0` is expected when the query is verified.
+The output is `0` when Singular successsfully verifies the query.

 ## 2. Proving General Properties with Z3